-Sant Antoni festival kicks off in Pas de la Casa alongside art, history, and culture exhibitions across the Principality through early spring, plus.
+Sant Antoni festival offers traditional escudella meals in Pas de la Casa, while art, history, and culture

 Key Points